Article I - Name

 Section B - Monthly Meetings

-Regular meetings of the Chapter shall be held on the first Saturday of each month, or at alternative times, with the time and location determined by the Board of Directors and announced in the newsletter, or by direct mail, or as published on the Chapter website.
+Regular meetings of the Chapter shall be held on the first Saturday of each month, or at alternative times, with the time and location determined by the Board of Directors and announced in the newsletter, email, by direct mail, or as published on the Chapter website.

 Section C - Special Meetings

 Special meetings may be called by the Chapter's Board of Directors.
 Also, upon written request of 20% of the Chapter's membership, the Board of Directors shall call a meeting to discuss a specific subject.
 Notice of a "Special Meeting" shall be published in the Chapter's newsletter, by separate email, by direct mail letter, or as published on the Chapter website.
 Notice of a "Special Meeting" shall be given at least 20 days prior to the date of the meeting.
 This notice will show the date, time, and place of the meeting, and will include a proposed agenda.